Event 1035 - Anti-Phishing

 - Verify that your website is secure from outside attacks by maintaining updated firewalls and installing all required security updates.
 Additionally, verify that your virus detection software is current and your server is virus-free.

 - Verify that you are free from cross-site scripting attacks.
-For more information on this security issue, see Cross-Site Scripting (Wikipedia), The Cross Site Scripting (XSS) FAQ, and Prevent Cross-site Scripting (blog post).
+For more information on this security issue, see Cross-Site Scripting (Wikipedia), The Cross Site Scripting (XSS) FAQ.

 - Verify the reliability of your external or third-party hosted content.
 Also verify that the content is secure and from a known or trusted source.